 Chapter Six: Vermont

--Despite rumors of a takeover by a major brewery, founder and president Andy Pherson left the company and sold his shares to other private investors.
+-Despite rumors of a takeover by a major brewery, founder and president Andy Pherson simply left the company and sold his shares to other private investors.

--JT Tierney has left the brewpub.
+-Brewer JT Tierney has left the brewpub.

 -Brewer Shaun Hill left the Shed and eventually took a job with the Trout River Brewing Company, before leaving to work for a brewery in Denmark.